deliasu/springmvcredirectviewexample/README.md

 # springmvcredirectviewexample
-Spring MVC Redirect Views Example
+Spring MVC Redirect Views Example.
 In this example, we look at the three ways to redirect views in Spring MVC

 # visit